anillohchab/Prapanji/README.md

 # Prapanji
-Budget Tracker addon for Google Spreadsheets
+Prapanji (Sanskrit word for Ledger) is Budget Tracker app for Google Spreadsheets.
+Its fork from initial "Budget Tracker" app script on Google (Thanks Tad Smith for sharing this to me).